Hot chocolate cookies are rich chocolate cookies filled with marshmallow bits and chunks of melty chocolate.

 - Baking: For softer, chewier cookies, slightly underbake the cookies.
 They should look set at the edges and slightly underdone in the center.

 Hot chocolate cookies are best stored in an airtight container at room temperature.
-They will keep for up to 4 days.
+They will keep for up to 4 days when properly stored.

 If you’ve tried this hot chocolate cookie recipe, don’t forget to rate the recipe and leave me a comment below.
 I love to hear from people who’ve made my recipes!